Charts

 Charts have the following defaults for a clean look:

-• Series Selection: Toggle series from your selected data range to be displayed in your chart.
+- Series Selection: Click on the series from to edit how they are displayed in your chart.

 Customizing Charts